catharinadepari/essay/README.md

 #### Strengths
 The strengths of the web map that I identified are:
 - the web map provides an example of **a responsive designed web map**.
 It is adaptive to different needs or types of users, allows users to expand the map and legend, and mobile-device friendly.
-- it has interactive elements that are **relatively easy to navigate** and allow users not only to explore the map but also to obtain **details of the spatial the data** used by the developers.
+- it has interactive elements that are **relatively easy to navigate** and allow users not only to explore the map but also to obtain **details of the spatial the data** used by the developer.
 Users can also explore the page **without being overwhelmed** with too many options.
 - it gives a **suprise effect** as users navigate the *Dinosaur National Monument* page where the map automatically zooms-in.
-The developers bring users to the focus on the issue by also automatically zooming in the federal oil and gas leased lands that are conflicted with the heritage site.<br>
+The developer bring users to the focus on the issue by also automatically zooming in the federal oil and gas leased lands that are conflicted with the heritage site.<br>

 #### Weaknesses
 The weaknesses of the web map are:<br>